-GSA, as the federal proponent of the Proposed Action, will document their decision in a Finding of No Significant Impact (FONSI), if appropriate.
-The GSA will carefully consider comments received from the public, regulatory agencies and tribes in this decision-making process.
+The GSA, as the federal proponent of the Proposed Action, will document the decision in a Finding of No Significant Impact (FONSI).
+The GSA has carefully considered comments received from the public, regulatory agencies and tribes in this decision-making process.